yangirov/yangirov/README.md

 <b>Backend</b>:
 - My main languages is C# and TypeScript, but I am happy to use F# and Go.
 - I know how to design, normalize the database schema, read plans and optimize queries (PostgreSQL, Oracle).
-I know NoSQL a little (MongoDB / CosmosDB).
+I know NoSQL a little.

 <b>DevOps</b>:
 - I have experience in CI/CD with Vercel, TeamCity, Octopus, etc.